-A significant number of our total outstanding shares may be sold into the market in the near future, which could cause the market price of our common stock to drop significantly, even if our business is performing well.
+Future sales of our common stock in the public market could cause the market price of our common stock to drop significantly, even if our business is performing well.

 Sales of a substantial number of shares of our common stock in the public market could occur at any time.
 These sales, or the perception or the perception that such sales may occur, could reduce the market price of our common stock.
 Our outstanding shares of common stock may be freely sold in the public market at any time to the extent permitted by Rules 144 and 701 under the Securities Act of 1933, as amended (the "Securities Act"), or to the extent such shares have already been registered under the Securities Act and are held by non-affiliates of ours.
 In addition, certain of our employees, executive officers, directors and affiliated stockholders have entered or may enter into Rule 10b5-1 plans providing for sales of shares of our common stock from time to time.
 Under a Rule 10b5-1 plan, a broker executes trades pursuant to parameters established by the employee, director or officer when entering into the plan, without further direction from the employee, officer, director or affiliated stockholder.
 A Rule 10b5-1 plan may be amended or terminated in some circumstances.
 Our employees, executive officers, directors and affiliated stockholders also may buy or sell additional shares outside of a Rule 10b5-1 plan when they are not in possession of material, nonpublic information.
+In addition, in the future, we may issue additional shares of common stock or other equity or debt securities convertible into common stock in connection with a financing, acquisition, litigation settlement, employee arrangements or otherwise.
+Any such issuance could result in substantial dilution to our existing stockholders and could cause our stock price to decline.